 - Finance and accounting departments of operating companies

 Program participants will also enroll in The Arts in a Democratic Society with Dr. Curtis Carter (ARSC 3379, three credits), which takes advantage of the myriad cultural venues in New York City.

-Students will enroll in a 0 credit internship course for the summer, and then earn three credits for their summer internships in the fall semester.
+Students will earn three credits for their summer internship in the fall semester.

 An central component of Marquette’s College of Business mission is to provide innovative applied learning experiences for our students.
 We believe – and have witnessed – that this is among the most effective ways for us to achieve our goal of developing ethical and socially responsible global leaders prepared to compete in complex and dynamic business environments.
 Important learning objectives include: